MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-deploy.md

 ## To deploy your bot to your own custom website

-1. If the Deploy page is not already open, select **Deploy** in the navigation pane to open it.
+1. If the Deploy page is not already open, select **Deploy** in the left pane to open it.

 2. Select **Custom website** on the Deploy page.